massamany/proxy-tray/README.md

 If you want it up at startup, run `gnome-session-properties` and configure a new application at startup, using the previous command line with nohup : `nohup ~/proxy-tray/proxy-tray.py > /dev/null 2>&1 &`.

+## Internationalization

+French and English are handled.
+Default is English if detected locale is not handled.

 ## Future

 This is a very small and quick-made app.
-It will evolve to add more features (like proxy profiles, icons, etc ...)
+It will evolve to add more features (like proxy profiles, icons, settings, etc ...)